department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/va-health-care-and-other-insurance.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: VA Health Care and Other Insurance
+title: VA health care and other insurance
 display_title:
 description: Find out how you can use VA health care along with other health insurance (like a private insurance plan, Medicare, Medicaid, or TRICARE).
 Get answers to questions about how VA health care works for Veterans with other insurance.
 concurrence: complete